oktadev/schematics/README.md

 ng new my-secure-app --routing
 ```

-Then in your new project, run the `add-auth` schematic:
+Then in your new project, add `@oktadev/schematics` and run the `add-auth` schematic:

 ```
+npm i @oktadev/schematics
 ng g @oktadev/schematics:add-auth
 ```